How To Kill Horsetail Weed: Full Guide

 There are a number of ways to get rid of mare’s tail, with varying degrees of success.
 With an extensive root system, herbicides often provide the best levels of control.
 Figuring out how to kill horsetail weed is important to maintaining a healthy landscape.

 For several years, Kurtail Gold was the gold standard in the mare’s tail control sector.
 However, this product was withdrawn in January 2019, leaving a gaping hole in the market.
-ProGreen has now launched the next generation of herbicide for mare’s tail control, Kurtail Evo.
+ProGreen exclusively provides next generation of herbicide for mare's tail control, Kurtail Evo, or the selective version, Kurtail Lawn.

 Gardeners need to be careful with a weed like horsetail, as not only does it spread via spores, but it only takes a finger-sized piece of root to regrow.
 Killing mare’s tail is not a quick fix, and regular re-applications of herbicides and repeated ongoing cultural control may be needed.